The Pearl Scout

 Weighing in at a substantial 34 grams

 Very good antique condition - one trombone link is missing its smaller, interior link so it looks like a simple, elongated oval.
+This is really not very noticeable, and does not take away from the overall look of the piece.

 * Heart padlock is shown as an example only & is not included